SpookyUmi/portfolio/blog/2020-08-24-oclock-liftoff.md

 ## A first day, and many to come

 This first day was focused on *basic CLI commands*, such as `cd`,`ls`, `mkdir`, `touch`, etc. Then we had a course about **markdown** (*the language I'm currently using to write my blog articles*) on VScode.
 The **teachers** are great and it is so nice to interact with the entire group.
-I had such a great time will learning about a subject I love.
+I had such a great time while learning about a subject I love.
 What else can I ask ? 😄

 Well, this article was just a small **introduction** about a new learning path I embark upon.
 I'll make an other article right after the bootcamp end, this way *I'll share my experience after an intensive 6 months* learning journey !
 See you ! 👋